intersystems-ib/Synchronization/README.md

 ## End

 I hope this code can help you in any way.
-An remember: What you code matters!
+And remember: What you code matters!

 Enjoy!
 _Jose-Tomas Salvador_